Colorado River Delta

-The Colorado River Delta is the region where the Colorado River flows into the Gulf of California (also known as the Sea of Cortez) in eastern Mexicali Municipality in the north of the state of Baja California in northwesternmost Mexico.
+The Colorado River Delta is the region where the Colorado River once flowed into the Gulf of California (also known as the Sea of Cortez) in eastern Mexicali Municipality in the north of the state of Baja California, in northwestern Mexico.
 The delta is part of a larger geologic region called the Salton Trough.
 Historically, the interaction of the river's flow and the ocean's tide created a dynamic environment, supporting freshwater, brackish, and saltwater species.
 Within the delta region, the river split into multiple braided channels and formed a complex estuary and terrestrial ecosystems.
-The use of water upstream and the accompanying reduction of freshwater flow has resulted in the loss of most of the wetlands of the area, as well as drastic changes to the aquatic ecosystems.
-However, a scheme is currently in place which aims to rejuvenate the wetlands by releasing a pulse of water down the river delta.
+The use of water upstream and the accompanying reduction of freshwater flow has resulted in the loss of most of the wetlands of the area, as well as drastic changes to the aquatic ecosystems - an ecosystem collapse.

 Natural history

 Until the early 20th century, the Colorado River ran free from its headwaters in the Rocky Mountains of Colorado southwest into Mexico, where it flowed into the Gulf of California.
-Significant quantities of nourishing silt from throughout the Colorado River Basin were carried downstream, creating the vast Colorado River Delta.
+Significant quantities of nourishing silt from throughout the Colorado River Basin were carried downstream, creating the vast Colorado River Delta and preventing intrusion of seawater into the Mexicali and Imperial Valleys.

 Prior to the construction of major dams along its route, the Colorado River fed one of the largest desert estuaries in the world.
 Spread across the northernmost end of the Gulf of California, the Colorado River delta's vast riparian, freshwater, brackish, and tidal wetlands once covered 7810 km2 and supported a large population of plant, bird, aquatic, and terrestrial life.
 Because most of the river's flow reached the delta at that time, its freshwater, silt, and nutrients helped create and sustain a complex system of estuarial wetlands that provided feeding and nesting grounds for birds, and spawning habitat for fish and marine mammals.
 In contrast to the surrounding Sonoran Desert, the Colorado River delta's abundance was striking.